The Bankrate promise

 Next steps for new kitchen cabinets

-Renovating your cabinets can be an expensive venture, but it can pay off in the long run with an enormous return on investment and greater market appeal.
+Redoing your cabinets can be an expensive venture, but it can pay off in the long run with a strong return on investment and greater market appeal.
 When deciding whether a kitchen cabinet installation is a good investment for your home, ask these three questions:

 - Will your remodel increase your home’s value?

-- Are remodeled kitchens a draw for buyers in your local area?
+- Are up-to-date, snazzy-looking kitchens a draw for buyers in your local area?

 Taking these items into consideration will help you determine whether replacing your kitchen cabinets is the right move right now for your home.